brianmed/HostIt/README.md

 ## Summary

-HostIt is a reverse proxy, executable watchdog, and static file server with dynamic port assignment between the reverse proxy executables.
+HostIt is a reverse proxy, executable watchdog, and static file server with dynamic port assignment between the reverse proxy and executables.
 Also, manual port assignment is possible.

-HostIt has been has been tested with Docker (running the blogging engine Ghost).

-Also, SSL with SNI is supported via Kestrel.
+HostIt has been has been tested with Docker (running the blogging engine Ghost) and SSL with SNI via Kestrel.

 Supplied executables are ran at startup and killed during shutdown.
 The executables should stay in the foreground.